A while ago I was talking to a fellow father, and we began discussing investments, and the same came up yesterday with another friend.

-- If you read all the analyst’s picks, news, and try to time the market, yes, you just might get rich, but more likely than not, your chances of losing are higher.
+- If you read all the analyst’s picks, and news, and try to time the market, yes, you just might get rich, but more likely than not, your chances of losing are higher.
 If all these analysts knew what they were doing, then they would all be billionaires.
 That is not the case.
 Write down why you are buying a certain company or investment.
-If you do not feel comfortable with selecting individual items, go for a VTI or fund.
+If you do not feel comfortable selecting individual items, go for a VTI or fund.

 Take less risk

 - Allocate a larger portion of your money into bonds.